 However, is Project Management training the only thing your firm should focus on?
-To fully develop a Best Practices approach to Project Management within your firm there are three key components to focus on; People, Processes, and Technology.
+To fully develop the Best Practices approach to Project Management within your firm, there are three key components to focus on; People, Processes, and Technology.

 1. Develop a Formal and Documented Description of the Project Manager Role(s) Within Your Firm.